GyeongahNa/google_classroom_attedance_check/README.md

 ### CAUTION

-1. you have to recheck students who were absent!
+**1. you have to recheck students who were absent!**

 (It is really mandatory!)
 There are comments algorithm can't catch!!!!
 Use CTRL + F to recheck absent students!!

-2. This program can't check for People with same name!
+**2. This program can't check for People with same name!**

 If your class have People with same name, Use CTRL + F to check them!

 ### PURPOSE OF THIS PROGRAM